Code-Institute-Submissions/Memory-Memory/README.md

 ## UX

 The premise of this game is simple and I also wanted to ensure that the design of the game matched the games philosophy.
 I wanted to ensure that the users were never overloaded with too much information or design.
 I did not want anything to distract from the main objective; to play the game.
 I decided to place an image and repeat it in the background to add some texture to the overall design.
 I wanted the game board to stand out so I decided a blue colour for the cards when they were faced down.
 I wanted to bring some colour into the game, so opted for white cards with colour dots.
 When the cards were matched they would turn white, providing feedback to the user of their progress.
-I also provided feedback to the user after each selection.
+I also provided feedback to the user after each selection with pop up alerts.

 ### UX - User objectives
 - As a game player I want to be able to play a game with a set number of cards, so that I can test my memory skills.